 Let that sink in for a moment.
-If you follow all of the rules and guidelines you set up for yourself in your trading plan, whether you win or lose, that is success.
+If you follow all of the rules and guidelines you set up for yourself in your trading plan, whether you win or lose, that is a success.
 Because no matter how long you’ve been trading for, you’re still going to fail at various times.
 It’s high time to break the preconception that all market losses are equivalent to you failing as a trader.

 The one constant that you should always judge yourself up against is your trading plan, not individual gains and losses.
 The ultimate golden rule in trading is sticking to your plan.
 If you stick to your plan and take a macro look at the trading process, you’ll see that losses are simply part of the job.
 This is easier said than done though, as accepting losses is one of the hardest things for a trader to do.

 Imagine you’re playing in a basketball game.
 Now, unless you’ve got some ultimate cheat codes activated, your opponent is going to score early and often.
 Maybe you’ll score next or they’ll get a defensive stop, it doesn’t really matter.
-It doesn’t matter because the sum of your scoring is what determines whether you a victorious or not.
+It doesn’t matter because the sum of your scoring is what determines whether you are victorious or not.
 Being outscored in the second quarter is irrelevant if you can outscore your opponent for the other 3 quarters.

-The unfortunate thing is, many traders fail to accept this concept and instead, treat every loss as an absolute failure.
+The unfortunate thing is, many traders fail to accept this concept and instead, treat every forex loss as an absolute failure.
 Often, when confronted with this feeling of failure, it is natural to try to impulsively overcome it by looking for snap techniques and methods to negate the losses.
 Maybe they’ll hold a loss a long time based on wishful thinking that the market will turn and they’ll break even.
 Sometimes the market does come back, however, at that point of desperation, even a small negative event could crash what remains of their account.
 If they dig in and try to flip losses independent of a plan and rational thinking, the likelihood of losing it all increases exponentially.

-But unlike in a traditional brick and mortar business model, in trading, you never know ahead of time if your trade will ultimately turn out as an expense or as income.
+But unlike a traditional brick and mortar business model, in trading, you never know ahead of time if your trade will ultimately turn out as an expense or as income.
 If you own a candle store, for example, you know that when you sell something, it’s income.
-This is a tricky part of trading – you never know up front which way a trade will turn when you enter it.
+This is a tricky part of trading – you never know upfront which way a trade will turn when you enter it.
 To go back to the basketball analogy for a moment, you don’t know whether you’re going to score on your next possession or whether you’ll be stopped and your opponent will score.

 So if you take losses as expenses, you haven’t failed.
 Remember the golden rule – you only fail if you’ve broken your trading plan.

 Once in a trade, you’re at the market’s mercy.
 You need to always remind yourself that you can’t affect the direction.
 From this point on, your trade can be a winner or a loser but it’s ultimately out of your hands.
-The only thing you can control once you’ve entered, is to know where to cut the trade.
-If it’s a loser and within the parameters of your plan and you take it as a mature trader, it would be an expense and not a failure.
+The only thing you can control once you’ve entered is to know where to cut the trade.
+If it’s a loser and within the parameters of your plan and you take it as a mature trader, it would be an expensive and not a failure.

-Having a well constructed trading plan will allow you to define what is the range of a loss that you can consider as an expense.
+Having a well-constructed trading plan will allow you to define what is the range of a forex loss that you can consider as an expense.
 If you break this trading plan, that defines that you failed.
 If you go beyond what your trading plan allows, that would also be a failure.
 If you have trouble sticking to your plan, you should rework how you manage to follow your plan.

 If you’re taking the losses within the parameters of your trading plan, it’s imperative that you learn to love them.
 Try to create a positive emotional feeling towards taking losses within your trading plan.
 This emotional growth will eventually teach you to encourage and congratulate yourself for sticking to your plan.

-On the other hand, every time you fail to stick to your trading plan and you take a loss or hold a loss beyond what was designed in your trading plan, it’s a pure failure.
-For a pure failure, you need to implement sanctions against yourself.
+On the other hand, every time you fail to stick to your trading plan and you take a forex loss or hold a loss beyond what was designed in your trading plan, it’s a pure failure.
+For pure failure, you need to implement sanctions against yourself.

-As traders, the only thing we can do is take losses in a mature way.
+As traders, the only thing we can do is to take losses in a mature way.
 If we do it in the right way, we should be happy and thus create positive feelings toward these losses.
 But if these losses do not fit into your trading plan, then and only then are they failures with which you need to rethink your trading plan.